 The J. Lauritzen Line ships from Denmark were synonymous with ANARE shipping through the early years of Australia’s Antarctic program.

-The famous ‘Dan’ ships were regular visitors to the port of Melbourne, and later Hobart, as they travelled to Antarctica resupplying Australia’s stations between 1953 and 1987.
+The famous ‘Dan’ ships were regular visitors to the port of Melbourne, and later Hobart.
+They travelled to Antarctica resupplying Australia’s stations between 1953 and 1987.

 Built to Ice Class 1, the Dan ships had ice-strengthened, all-welded, smooth hulls.
 These provided a stronger structure and protection for the rudder.